-The group concluded that perhaps the most pervasive problem for all sectors was a lack of training and that whatever projects were undertaken to introduce new technologies should include adequate training.
+The group concluded that perhaps the most pervasive problem for all sectors was a lack of training and that projects undertaken to introduce new technologies must include adequate training.
 Workshops, seminars, computer-based training, improved documentation and manuals could contribute to alleviating this problem.
 Whatever training approaches are pursued, however, the participants strongly stated the need to tailor them to fit local requirements and reflect the needs and particular environment within Africa.